 How to Lower Your Rates as a Diabetic

 Obtaining more affordable life insurance as a diabetic is possible by proactively managing your condition and maintaining a healthy lifestyle.
-Controlling your diabetes to the best of your ability is the way to lower the rates you'll pay for life insurance.
-A healthy diet and exercise can contribute to a lower body weight and lower A1C levels, very good things for your premiums.
+Controlling your diabetes to the best of your ability is, ultimately, the best way to lower the rates you'll pay for life insurance.
+A healthy diet and exercise can contribute to lower body weight and lower A1C levels, very good things for your premiums.

-These same things can help reduce the risk of other health complications, such as heart disease or stroke, as well as lower both cholesterol and blood pressure levels, which are all factors that life insurance companies consider when determining your rates.
+These same lifestyle choices can help reduce the risk of other health complications, such as heart disease or stroke, as well as lower both cholesterol and blood pressure levels, which are all factors that life insurance companies consider when determining your rates.

 Best Companies - Type 1